yogesh-haryana/Go-Charge-Redux-TS/README.md

 I have Learnt :

-- About APIs, getting data with query params.
+- About APIs, getting data with query and params.
+- Redux and React-Redux for State Management.
 - Filtereing Data according to our need.
 - Mapping of Data.